 Co-Directors: Jeffrey Milbrandt, MD, PhD, and Rakesh Nagarajan, MD, PhD

 Web page: http://bioinformatics.wustl.edu

-The mission of the Biomedical Informatics Core is:
+The mission of the Center for Biomedical Informatics is:

 - To develop an informatics center that will allow clinical and basic science investigators to collect and manage large amounts of gene expression, gene sequence and coded clinical data generated from cancer research studies.